HebaMak/Courier4Me/README.md

   * components
     * Navbar:
       - containing the links to the app pages
-      - containing user name and profile pic and link to account page if the user is logged in or Login , Signup links if not [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677674826/HYF/graduation%20project/ba82rhiat6czmvqakvnm.jpg)](https://some-url.dev/)
+      - containing the user's name, profile pic and a link to the account page if the user is logged in or Login , Signup links if not

+      [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677674826/HYF/graduation%20project/ba82rhiat6czmvqakvnm.jpg)](https://some-url.dev/)
       [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677674827/HYF/graduation%20project/fbiks9foljfs0q6woqjh.jpg)](https://some-url.dev/)

     * Footer
      - containing the links to the app pages
-     - containing a link direct to account page if the user is logged in or Signup page links if not [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677675081/HYF/graduation%20project/n4fm1yk9nbi6wazkr7ko.jpg)](https://some-url.dev/)
+     - containing a link directs to the account page if the user is logged in or to the Signup page if not

+      [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677675081/HYF/graduation%20project/n4fm1yk9nbi6wazkr7ko.jpg)](https://some-url.dev/)
       [![Header](https://res.cloudinary.com/hapiii/image/upload/v1677675080/HYF/graduation%20project/tsvs4e4hkzunwq3clfdq.jpg)](https://some-url.dev/)